Frances Porcher: Biography

 When Frances Cannon Smith was young, her family moved to Missouri.
 She was educated at Pritchett College, Glasgow, Missouri, of which, at that time, her uncle, the Rev. Carr Waller Pritchett Sr., was president.
 Porcher graduated at fifteen years, making the four years' course in two.
-Later she married a schoolmate, John Hale Roper, son of the Mayor of Glasgow, who died 4 years after, after which her newspaper work began, as the result of an almost accidental happening.
-Roper wrote a satirical take-off on some questions that were being asked in the columns of a local paper, and a friend who was connected with the St. Louis Star, took it down and showed it to the editor, Gilbert, formerly editor of the New York Morning Journal, who kept and published it, and inquired whether she had ever done any journahstic work.
-He said he thought she might like it and sent for her, when she was immediately put on the staff to do special and society articles, and in that way she began her newspaper career.
+Later she married a schoolmate, John Hale Roper, son of the Mayor of Glasgow, who died 4 years after, after which her newspaper work began, as the result of an accidental happening.
+Roper wrote a satirical take-off on some questions that were being asked in the columns of a local paper, and a friend who was connected with the St. Louis Star, took it down and showed it to the editor, Gilbert, formerly editor of the New York Morning Journal, who kept and published it, and inquired whether she had ever done any journalistic work.
+She was immediately put on the staff to do special and society articles, an so began her newspaper career.